wesleymeredith/wesleymeredith.github.io/_pages/about.md

 My Story
 ======

 My journey began with a Bachelor's Degree in Biochemistry at Clemson University.
-During my time there, I tackled real-world challenges through research, culminating in a peer-reviewed published [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011082) on building a Markov model to yield valuable insights into a scientific problem.
+During my time there, I tackled real-world challenges through research, culminating in a peer-reviewed published [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011082) on building a Markov model to predict cancer drug combinations.
 This experience opened my eyes to the potential of computational approaches in driving scientific discovery.
 Fueled by a passion to bridge the gap between theoretical knowledge and practical applications, I enrolled in the MSCS Ready Program at Clemson to hone my computer science and programming skills.

 Currently, I'm pursuing a Master's in Computer Science at NC State University, diving deeper into the exciting realms of machine learning, data science, and software engineering.
 My goal is to leverage cutting-edge technologies to solve complex problems and make a tangible impact.